Easy Garlic Butter Roasted Mushrooms are an easy yet impressive gluten free side dish recipe that are totally mouthwatering!

 How to Make Easy Garlic Butter Roasted Mushrooms

-Start by picking up a 16oz container whole mushrooms – baby bellas, white, whatevah – they all roast up deliciously.
+Start with a 16oz container whole mushrooms – baby bellas, white, or otherwise – they all roast up deliciously.

-Gently wash away the dirt on the outside of the mushrooms then trim down any unruly stems and pat dry with a kitchen towel.
+Gently wash away the dirt on the outside of the mushrooms then trim the stems to be flush with the caps and pat dry with a kitchen towel.

 Add 1/4 cup butter and 4 cloves minced garlic to a small dish then microwave until melted, about 30 seconds.
-Ben and I both adore garlic so four cloves was just the right amount for us, but if you’re a little sensitive I’d go with two or three.
+I adore garlic so four cloves is the right amount for me, but if you’re a little sensitive I’d go with two or three.

-Place the mushrooms into the preheated skillet, cap side down, then drizzle the garlic butter on top, taking care to try and contain the garlic to the top of the mushrooms vs letting it fall down into the skillet or pan which could cause it to burn in the oven.
+Place the mushrooms into the preheated skillet stem side up then spoon the garlic butter on top, taking care to try and contain the garlic to the top of the mushrooms vs letting it fall down into the skillet or pan which could cause it to burn in the oven.

 Season with salt and pepper then roast for 25-30 minutes, basting the mushrooms with the butter in the bottom of the skillet halfway through.

 Easy Garlic Butter Roasted Mushrooms are up!
 If you’re a mushroom lover like me then you’ve got to make this recipe ASAP.
-Both Ben and I agreed it’s one of the bests side dishes with dinner we’ve ever had.
 Enjoy!

 More Scrumptious Side Dish Recipes